opengl-tutorials/ogl/beginners-tutorials/tutorial-2-the-first-triangle/index.markdown

 Let's explain this line in detail :

 - "vec3" is a vector of 3 components in GLSL.
 It is similar (but different) to the glm::vec3 we used to declare our triangle.
 The important thing is that if we use 3 components in C++, we use 3 components in GLSL too.
-- "layout(location = 0)" refers to the buffer we use to feed the <em>vertexPosition_modelspace</em> attribute.
+- "layout(location = 0)" refers to the buffer we use to feed the *vertexPosition_modelspace* attribute.
 Each vertex can have numerous attributes : A position, one or several colours, one or several texture coordinates, lots of other things.
 OpenGL doesn't know what a colour is : it just sees a vec3.
 So we have to tell him which buffer corresponds to which input.
 We do that by setting the layout to the same value as the first parameter to glVertexAttribPointer.
-The value "0" is not important, it could be 12 (but no more than&nbsp;glGetIntegerv(GL_MAX_VERTEX_ATTRIBS, &amp;v) ), the important thing is that it's the same number on both sides.
+The value "0" is not important, it could be 12 (but no more than glGetIntegerv(GL_MAX_VERTEX_ATTRIBS, &v) ), the important thing is that it's the same number on both sides.
 - "vertexPosition_modelspace" could be anything else.
 It will contain the position of the vertex for each run of the vertex shader.
 - "in" means that this is some input data.
 Soon we'll see the "out" keyword.